 - 1/4 teaspoon ground cinnamon

 - 1/8 teaspoon cayenne pepper

 - Preheat broiler to high with the oven rack positioned 5-6 inches from the heat.
 Line a rimmed baking sheet with foil and spray foil with nonstick cooking spray.

 - In a large mixing bowl, combine all ingredients and mix together using your hands until just combined.
 Do not over mix.

 - Wet hands and shape chicken mixture evenly around 5 to 6 skewers (if using wood, make sure to soak them in water for a couple hours first).

 - Broil for 8-10 minutes, turning once, or until cooked through and golden brown.

-Husband’s take: He loved these — said they were better than the restaurant version.
-E loved these too — she had so much fun eating them right off the stick.
+Husband’s take: He loves these — likes them better than the restaurant version.
+E loves these too — she had so much fun eating them right off the stick.

 Changes I would make: None are necessary.

 PS: Ground meat, on a stick.
 Hard to make look attractive.
-Thank God for parsley.
+Thankful for parsley.